AndersBNielsen/FalCAN/README.md

 - CAN I/O: DE‑9 (male) with `CAN_H` and `CAN_L`; USB‑C provides data connection to host.
 - RS‑485/RS‑422: Routing and driver enable/receive enable pins exposed via headers/jumpers.

-If JP3 is shorted to GND at reset, USB is CDC USART1 for RS422/485.
+If JP4 is closed at reset, USB is CDC USART1 for RS422/485.
-If JP3 in unconnected, USB is GS_USB CAN
+If JP4 in open, USB is GS_USB CAN

+Jumpers can be moved into any position after reset.

-RS-485: Default
+RS-422: Default
 Full duplex RS-422: Short JP3 & JP4

-RS422/485 can be used in CAN mode using external USB-to-UART via USART1
+RS422/485 can be used in CAN mode using external USB-to-UART via USART1 pins (PB7 is RX and PB6 is TX)

 ## Status
 Hardware files are provided; software/firmware will be licensed and released later.